emmercm/www/src/blog/_shell-command-throttling.md

 }
 ```

-The function remembers the last time it was executed
+The function remembers the last time your user executed it by storing a timestamp in a state file.
+Each command that

 ## Example